GoogleChrome/web.dev/src/site/content/en/learn/design/media-queries/index.md

 It's best to choose your breakpoints based on your content rather than popular device sizes, as those are subject to change with every technology release cycle.

-In this example, `50em` is the point as which the lines of text become uncomfortably long.
+In this example, `50em` is the point at which the lines of text become uncomfortably long.
 So a breakpoint is created to make the interface more legible.
 Using the `column-count` property, the text is divided into two columns from that point on.